 I had my own reservations about taking medication for my ADHD.
 For one, I was concerned that the medication would change who I was, that somehow it would dampen an aspect of my personality that had pluses as well as minuses.

 I was concerned that taking the medication would make me dependent upon the medication for ongoing success and stability.
 I even wondered if the fact that I had to take the medication meant that I was inferior to others.

-How medication helped
+How ADHD medication helped my ADHD symptoms

 None of those fears have played out in any way.
 My prescription doesn’t change my personality or my thoughts, it simply slows my thoughts down to where they are easier to manage, process, and control.